Skip to content

 • What topics or channels have they watched previously?
 If you subscribe to the Food Network’s YouTube channel, the algorithm will likely show you more cooking content.

-That’s why a Millennial comedy-fan design-writer mom has a home page that looks like this:
+That’s why a Millennial music-lover beauty-queen has a homepage that looks like this:

 Of course, YouTube wants to recommend relevant, quality videos to each of its precious users.
 It’s not exactly a positive experience to follow a suggestion to watch “The World’s 36 Most Stylish Cats” and find it boring, low-quality or weirdly racist.